 The two corn husk dolls symbolize the balance and harmony of nature.
 As an agricultural society, corn denotes an important nourishment of life for the longhouse.
 A popular Haudenosaunee legend features corn as one of the Three Sisters along with squash and beans.
 Corn was valued as food, medicine and a versatile material to make everyday items such as mats, baskets and dolls.
 The overall stylization is based on the celestial bead work designs of the Haudenosaunee people.

-A second version of the logo without the tree and a second set of corn husk dolls will also be used.
-Look for it in the museum and around the village at Longwoods for directional signage.
+A second version of the logo without the tree and a second set of corn husk dolls was also created.

 How You Can Help!